This case study isn’t yet optimised for mobile.

 Concept Testing

-I worked with the founders to mock up and test a range of concepts across four focus support areas.
+After reframing the opportunity, I worked with the founders to mock up and test a range of concepts across four focus support areas.
 Testing examined how each was perceived in terms of usefulness, value, and intrusiveness - revealing which strategies warranted deeper exploration.

 Focus-Drift Prompts